happysheep0719/Sean-s-Cheat-Sheet/algorithms/classic-problem-with-multiple-solutions.md

 - BFS2(best first search)
     - initial state
     - expansion/generation rule
+        - poll string pairs in descending order of the product of two string length
     - termination condition
 - DFS (brute force)
     - generate all the possible conditions and find the max